A flight attendant has died from the measles – here’s how to stay safe from the outbreak while traveling

-But while New York grapples with its own physical and legal battles, it’s not the only state affected by an outbreak this year.
-Here is a look at how measles is spreading across the U.S. — and what you need to know about the epidemic overall.
+Here is a look at how measles is continuing to spread — and what you need to know about the epidemic overall.

-According to recent data from the CDC, 465 people nationwide have contracted measles this year in 19 different states.
-The states with outbreaks thus far include: Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Michigan, Missouri, Nevada, New Hampshire, New Jersey, New York, Oregon, Texas and Washington.
+According to most recent data from the CDC, 1,182 people nationwide have contracted measles this year in 30 different states.
+Those states include: Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Missouri, New Mexico, Nevada, New Hampshire, New Jersey, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Texas, Tennessee, Virginia, and Washington.

 The infection is highly contagious